MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/sign-in.md

 # Sign in to [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)]

 To sign in to [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], you'll need to be assigned a user license.
 Your organization's Office 365 administrator assigns user licenses when setting up [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
+Additionally, the global admin needs to sign in to [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] and confirm the solution isn’t used by or on behalf of a government customer before other users can access the service.
 For more information about assigning licenses to users, see [Manage user licenses](manage-licenses.md).

 ## Sign in to [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] from a dedicated sign-in page